qiwi/masker/articles/in-search-of-js-data-masker-p2.md

 ### Depth
 Self-calling paves the way for endless cycles.
 We need a mechanism to limit the depth and number of recursion.
-In this regard, contexts cannot be completely autonomous and should have signs of nesting.
+In this regard, contexts cannot be completely autonomous and should have some signs of nesting.
 ```typescript
 type IContext = {
   value: any,